Irwiing/MyDonates/README.md

 ## endpoints:
 - /login
     - POST will create a user in database
-        - Exemplo of body request
+        - Example of body request
     ```
     {
         "username": "Jk Rowling",